Whatcom Community College

 Parents/guardians can be a student’s best support system.
 They are welcome at Information Sessions and can even sit in on advising appointments, with permission from the student.

 The Federal Educational Right to Privacy Act (FERPA) protects students’ records, so staff and faculty are limited in how much information they can share.
-Parents/guardians are encouraged to work directly with students to avoid any confusion about registration, grades, attendance, and other educational matters.
+Parents/guardians are encouraged to work directly with students to avoid any confusion about enrollment, grades, attendance, and other educational matters.

 Students are expected to participate fully in all course activities, including labs and field trips, without any special permission from parents.